 7] External devices

-Sometimes a faulty external device like a USB Camera, Mouse, Keyboard, Gaming control, etc. can cause random reboots.
+Sometimes, a faulty external device like a USB Camera, Mouse, Keyboard, Gaming control, etc. can cause random reboots.
 It’s best to disconnect all the USB devices and see if that fixes the problem.
-It’s best to see if you can borrow a keyboard and mouse and see if that makes any difference.
+You can also borrow a keyboard and mouse and see if that makes any difference.

-Also, you could check the Event Viewer to see any information or errors about a USB device is logged there.
+You could also check the Event Viewer to see if any information or errors about a USB device are logged there.

 How do I fix hardware problems in Windows?